 In his book about Ritz Carlton Hotels, The New Gold Standard, Joseph Michelli told us about a general manager who endured fourteen interviews to land his role.
 Four were with the owners of the hotel, but ten were with other front line staff members who saw that their commitment to quality included having a voice in who joins them as colleagues.
 This commitment is also visibly and measurably apparent in the fact that any employee has the ability to spend up to $2,000 to satisfy a customer need, without referral to a senior manager, or fear of reprisal.

 American author and business guru Stephen Covey pointedly said: “No involvement, no commitment” and goes on “Many organizations have people whose goals are totally different from the goals of the enterprise with reward systems that are completely out of alignment with stated value systems.”

-Jim Bush, President Global Network at American Express, has put this principle into practice very effectively and measurably.
-His team of customer service people, known as customer care professionals, are part of a measurement system that surveys the customer and gets the feedback for every servicing transaction which is used that measure their performance, complemented by some productivity indicators.
+Jim Bush, former president global network at American Express, put this principle into practice very effectively and measurably.
+His team of customer service people, known as customer care professionals, were part of a measurement system that surveyed the customer and got the feedback for every servicing transaction which is used that measure their performance, complemented by some productivity indicators.

-Those two measures drive incentives that are the basis for compensation for the customer care professionals, and indeed all of the management team.
-This has not only led to increasingly happy customers, but has also contributed handsomely to the bottom line at American Express.
+Those two measures were used to drive incentives that were the basis for compensation for the customer care professionals, and indeed all of the management team.
+This not only led to increasingly happy customers, but has also contributed handsomely to the bottom line at American Express.